 If you registered a new domain name in step 3, your WordPress dashboard login URL will look like this yournewblog.com/wp-admin (you’ll find the link in the welcome email Bluehost sent you).

 If you used an existing domain in step 3, you’ll have to change the nameservers to point to your new blog.
-For this, you have to log into your domain registrar and change the DNS nameservers with the Bluehost ones as you received them in your welcome email (they usually are ns1.bluehost.com and ns2.bluehost.com).
+For this, you have to log into your domain registrar and change the DNS nameservers with the Bluehost ones as you received them in your welcome email (these are usually ns1.bluehost.com and ns2.bluehost.com).
 If you can’t figure out where to enter your new nameservers, I suggest you call your domain registrar and ask for their help.

-Step 5.
-Set up an email address to match your domain
+5. Set up a custom email address

 I love Gmail, I really do.
 But having a personalized email address ending in your own domain name will make the communication with readers and clients so much more professional.
+Not to mention most email marketing services will only send your newsletter from a custom email address.

 In the first field, enter the first part of your email address, like hello or yourownname.
 I recommend you stay away from info or contact because they sound too impersonal.
 Right next to it, you should see the awesome domain name you chose in step 3.